 Why is intentional living important?

 Why does it even matter?
 One reason.
-When we live a life based our habitual patterns, we fall into situations.
-Like in a fast-running river we are buffered around, maybe hitting a rock here and there.
+When we live a life based on habitual patterns, we ‘fall’ into situations.
+Like being swept away in a fast-running river we are buffeted around, maybe hitting a rock here and there.
 Maybe drifting in the shallow for some time, before being dragged through the rapids again.
 And at some point we are spat out the other end – looking back on a route we neither chose, nor probably remember half of.

 What does it mean to live intentionally?